AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

                 I              :=        Init_2;
                      ENd;

-We now let :program:`gnatpp` correct the formatting of this file by using this command-line:
+We can request :program:`gnatpp` to clean up the formatting of this file by using this command-line:

 .. code-block:: sh

     gnatpp main.adb

-:program:`gnatpp` corrects the formatting of the file in place, which now looks like this:
+:program:`gnatpp` modifies the formatting of the file in place.
+After this command, it looks like this:

 .. code-block:: ada